wangerekaharun/StreamReactions/README.md

 ChatUI.supportedReactions = SupportedReactions(applicationContext, reactions)
 ```

-Here you're passing your reactions to the SDK.
+Here you're passing your reactions to the Stream's Android SDK.
 And now this is how your reactions look like:

 ![Custom Reactions](https://github.com/wangerekaharun/StreamReactions/blob/master/images/custom_reactions.png)